Artificial Grass Installation Cost

 Trying to do the job yourself and using the cheapest artificial turf never really works out well.
 We all like a bargain, but in the case of artificial turf, you actually do get what you pay for.
 The cheapest turf looks awful and is not convincing at all.
 It looks really fake, even from a mile away!

-Not only that, but the cheap, lower quality material will weather faster and need replacing sooner, so in many cases, it's more cost-effective to spend more on a higher quality material which should only need replacing every 10 – 15 years.
+Not only that, but the cheap, lower quality material will weather faster and need replacing sooner, so in many cases, it's more cost-effective to spend more on a higher quality material which should only need replacing every 10 to 15 years.

 But even the best artificial turf won't look great unless it is fitted correctly.
 Good quality artificial turf fitted well looks so much like real grass that you really can't tell unless you touch it.
 The only real giveaway is sometimes artificial lawns look so good they can't be real!